How Folic Acid is Making Us SickUpdated: May 22, 2017Healthy Pregnancy, Baby & Child

 Learn More About How to Be an Empowered Mother

-Cara Comini is passionate about helping families get a healthy start and has recently released her long-awaited book The Empowered Mother.
+Cara Comini is passionate about helping families get a healthy start.
+She has recently released her long-awaited book The Empowered Mother.

 The Empowered Mother was written for smart, capable women who want to look at the pros and cons of procedures, interventions, supplements, medications, and more while they are pregnant.
 It has an easy-to-use guide to make sure women are not missing information on essential decisions that are made during pregnancy.

-If you are pregnant or planning to become pregnant, this book will potentially save you from many decisions you might regret later!
+Are pregnant or planning to become pregnant?
+This book will potentially save you from many decisions you might regret later!
 Click here to learn more!

 Sources and More Information